faiz-lisp/akku/README.md

 from [GitHub](https://github.com/weinholt/akku/releases).
 Pre-built
 versions are available for Linux amd64 and armhf.
 (Alternatively clone the repository and follow the build instructions below, or install it manually into your Scheme library path).
+Please verify the OpenPGP signature.

 Currently there is no easy way to add packages, since only the lockfile part of the package manager has been implemented.
 You will